 Abundant natural light in a home not only saves electrical energy but also creates a positive effect on the mood of you and your family, brightening your day and bringing a welcoming feel to your living area

-At this stunning extension in Sheffield, award winning Whitshaw Builders, chose two Slimline® roof lanterns and a fixed flat rooflight to help create a contemporary and minimal design, and giving us the perfect opportunity to bring you this roof light case study.
+At this stunning extension in Sheffield, award winning Whitshaw Builders chose two Slimline® roof lanterns and a fixed flat rooflight to help create a contemporary and minimal design, giving us the perfect opportunity to bring you this roof light case study.

-The extension is in keeping with the character of the existing dwelling and respectful of the surrounding vernacular.
-The proposal is traditional in its form however the use of a flat roof and roof lanterns create a really contemporary feel.
+The extension is in keeping with the character of the existing dwelling and respectful of the surrounding area.
+The property is semi-traditional however the use of a flat roof and roof lanterns create a really contemporary feel.

-As shown in the roof light case study, the client wanted to create a more habitable space that all the family could share together which had a strong connection to the garden.
+As shown in the images, the client wanted to create a more habitable space that all the family could share together.
 The main feature of this design and build is the use of the glass roof lanterns.

 The full height glazing and roof lanterns also help create better interaction with the garden to encourage inside and outside living.